Skip to content

 OUR COMMITMENT

-At Werewolf Therapeutics, we’re working to create a new kind of cancer treatment—one that is designed to turn on the immune system only where it’s needed most: inside the tumor.
+At Werewolf Therapeutics, we’re working to create a new kind of cancer treatment—one that turns on the immune system only where it’s needed most: inside the tumor.
 Our clinical trials are studying these targeted therapies, called INDUKINE™ molecules, in multiple solid tumor types to see if they can help fight cancer while reducing the risk of side effects.
-Learn more information about our currently enrolling clinical trials below and at www.clinicaltrials.gov.
+Learn more information about our currently enrolling clinical trials below and at www.ClinicalTrials.gov.

 WTX-124: Phase 1/1b Trial in Advanced Solid Tumors